byjackpierce/Comprehensible-Input-AI-Demo/docs/demo-scenarios.md

 The philosopher paused, struck by an aporia in his argument — a point where reason seemed to circle back on itself without resolution.

-User guess: “a flaw”
+User guess: "a flaw"
-🧠 LLM score: 6/10
-🧠 LLM feedback: “You’re close — it’s not just a flaw, but a deeper kind of logical deadlock.”
+🧠 AI feedback: "Incorrect.
+Try again with the next sentence."

 ⸻